Ideki/UIPlayNiceExample/README.md

 With **UIPlayNice** we (modders) can focus on making modifying and expanding the game interface without having to worry about modifying/maintaining the game menu UI themselves.

 Players do should not have to forced choose between mods simply because the game does not support having multiple modes modifying the same files.

+The other goal is to remove the worry of modders to have to maintain their mods for each new version of the game.

+**UIPlayNice** takes care of it so modders do not have to modify the game menus files.

 ## Tools